Rhum Vieux Labbé

 Vieux Labbé is a rum produced and bottled in Haiti by Berling S.A. in Port-au-Prince.

 History

-The family business began on March 18, 1862, producing rum directly from sugar cane juice.
-Dupré Barbancourt, a Frenchman from the cognac-producing region of Charente emigrated to Haiti, and founded his company at the end of 1862.
-After learning how to make rum in December of that year, he soon began selling it for HTG 1.50 (USD $0.30) per gallon.
-His grand-daughter Jeanne Barbancourt married a German fragrance specialist, Mr. Berling.
+Rhum Vieux Labbé is produced by the Linge family, descendants of Labbé Barbancourt, who was the brother of the renowned Dupré Barbancourt, founder of the Barbancourt rum legacy.
+The company was started in 1903, he soon began selling it for HTG 1.50 (USD $0.30) per gallon.
+His granddaughter Jeanne Barbancourt married a German fragrance specialist, Mr. Berling.
 He gave his name to the company Berling SA that makes the Rhum Vieux Labbé.